 SECTOR RISK.
-The trust invests in securities of companies in the communication services, energy, health care, industrials, information technology and materials sectors.
+The trust invests in securities of companies in the communication services, health care, industrials and information technology sectors.
 The value of the trust may be more susceptible to fluctuations based on factors that impact these sectors more than would be the case in a more diversified investment.